Kerstin Spielberger

 Kerstin Spielberger (born 14 December 1995) is a German ice hockey player for ESC Planegg and the German national team.

-She participated at the 2015 IIHF Women's World Championship.
+She has participated in several international tournaments, including the 2014 Winter Olympics and the 2015 IIHF Women's World Championship.

-International career
+Early life and career

+Spielberger was born in Burghausen, Germany.

 Spielberger was selected for the Germany women's national ice hockey team in the 2014 Winter Olympics.
 She played in all five games, scoring one goal.